 To summarise there a three key ways to select a colour scheme.
 Firslty, by using your favourite colours.
 Secondly, by using the colours that lend themselves well to your chosen interior style goal.
 And finally by reviewing your existing pieces.

 But, if you’re really stuck then working with an interior designer can be really invaluable.
-Their kowledge of colour will help you establish a design strategy comprising of your preferred style goal and colour scheme.
+Their knowledge of colour will help you establish a design strategy comprising of your preferred style goal and colour scheme.